junxit/us-congress-bills-115/bill.md

 legis-num: H.R.
 3076
 congress: 115th CONGRESS
 session: 2d Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # H.R.
 3076

-> To amend section 552a of title 5, United States Code (commonly referred to as the Privacy Act) to require agencies to accept electronic release forms, and for other purposes.
+> To require the Director of the Office of Management and Budget to issue guidance on electronic consent forms, and for other purposes.

 ## § 1.
 Short title